Sonali2824/Dissertation/README.md

 # Dissertation

-## 📁 Decription of Folder's Content
+## 📁 Decription of Folder and File Content

 1. <a href="https://github.com/Sonali2824/Dissertation/tree/main/DQN%20COMPARITATIVE%20STUDY"> <b>DQN COMPARITIVE STUDY</b></a>
 : Code used to extensively train a DQN Agent across 10 million timesteps and comapred with the SAC agent.